reeq-dev/react-native-pdf417/README.md

 # react-native-pdf417

-React-Native library which allows you to generate a barcode in pdf417 format
+React-Native library which allows you to generate a barcode in pdf417 format.

 Android pdf417 writer is based on zxing library https://github.com/zxing/zxing

+## Compatibility

+- **v1.0.6** — compatible with both the old and the new React Native architectures
+- **v2.0.0 and above** — compatible **only with the new architecture**

 ## Screenshots